The personal research operator in the principal's voice.

 What's deferred

-- Continuous trigger fully active (code path exists, no continuous pipelines)
+- Continuous trigger fully active (code path exists, no continuous pipelines yet)

 - Cross-pipeline orchestration